Persona 3 The Movie: No. 4, Winter of Rebirth: Plot

 On the day of Nyx's arrival, SEES fights their way to the top of Tartarus, also encountering Takaya and Jin on the way.
 While SEES holds the line against their enemies, Makoto goes on ahead to confront Nyx alone.
 After a lengthy battle, SEES is able to defeat their enemies with their newly transformed Personas and reach Makoto.
 However, Makoto is unable to defeat Nyx, and the prophesied Fall begins.
 SEES is rendered immobile by Nyx's massive gravitational wave, and are cornered by a massive group of Shadows.
 Determined to go through with his decision, Makoto fuses Orpheus and Thanatos into Messiah and flies into the moon where Nyx's core is located.
 With powers and encouragement from his friends, Makoto seals Nyx away and eliminates both Tartarus and the Dark Hour.

 A month after the battle against Nyx, Makoto and the others head to school to attend Mitsuru and Akihiko's graduation ceremony, having lost all memories of the Dark Hour after the battle.
 Makoto spots Aigis and regains his memories, stumbling to the roof, due to using too much power in the final battle, where Aigis is waiting to fulfill the group's promise; not long after, the rest of SEES regain their memories and also head to the roof.
-The movie ends with a smiling Makoto watching the rest of his friends arrive as he dies in Aigis's lap with cherry blossoms fluttering about, having finally fulfilled their promise.
+The movie ends with a smiling Makoto watching the rest of his friends arrive as he lays upon Aigis's lap with cherry blossoms fluttering about, having finally fulfilled their promise.

 After the ending credits, Elizabeth is seen leaving the Velvet Room, where the elevator had stopped now that Makoto's contract has been fulfilled.